 The eBay appeals process

 Whether a buyer or seller requests an appeal, the process is the much the same. eBay reviews the case details, including any new information, and provides a final decision within 48 hours.
 It can sometimes take longer, but the majority of appeals decisions are made within this time frame.

 Appeals made by phone, as mentioned above, operate a little differently.
-It is possible to skip the 48 hours waiting time and receive an immediate decision.
-This varies hugely on the individual agent however.
-It can be difficult to even reach a live agent when calling eBay about an appeal.
+Some sellers claim it is possible to skip the 48 hours waiting time and receive an immediate decision.
+This varies hugely on the individual agent, however.
+It can be very difficult to even reach a live agent (rather than a computer) when calling eBay about an appeal.

 How to win an appeal on eBay

 To be clear, there is no singular procedure or technique that sellers can use to win a case appeal on eBay.

 Each case is uniquely different and hence there is no ‘one size fits all’ solution.